brodsa/loopitoy/README.md

 - Login with Social Media using allauth.cocialaccount and django.contrib.site apps

 ## Business Model
+loopitoy is B2C type of e-commerce application as it sells second-hand toys.
+It is a plotform which supports circular economy for toys.
+Customers can both buy and sell toys using secure single payment transactions.

+Customers (target audience) are mainly parents that are aware of the environemntal impact of toy production.
+But at the same time, they would like to offer their kids the variate of toys to support their creativity and development.
+These parents wish the same for other kids.
+Instead of throwing the old and not used toys away, they offer them to other families.
+Customers might include grandparents or family friends who share the same phylosophy.

+Besides the typical e-commerce feature, to buy toys on loopitoy, users can create their accounts with delivery information to make the future purchasing more comftable.
+Users can also view their shopping or selling history to be well informed about their activities on e-shop.

+The advantage over other second-hand platform lies in the concept that toys are collected in one place and not distributed over the selling users.
+This leads to reducing delivery cost for buying users.
+In addition, all toys are checked for their qualities or repaired to insure that customers will get what they see on e-shop.

+Users can enjoy intuitive shopping with a user-friendly and minimalistic interface that is ensure on both mobile and desktop devices.
+To increase the credibility of e-shop, loopitoy uses secure payments with stripe that is one of the most trusted payment gateways.

 - project goals
 - purpose and value to users and Busnisess
 - target audiance - how their needs are addressed by the application